sarangjo/sarangjo.github.io/content/pages/blog/weekend-mornings/index.md

 Exactly.
 It doesn't really make sense, and I'd get eaten by the early bird.

-Anyway, while I have a chronic disorder
+Now, while I have a chronic "disorder" that doesn't let me wake up at proper hours most days, certain weekend mornings stand out in my memory like tall skyscrapers built by real estate magnates amidst a sea of slums.

 1. Cartoons in the morning
 2. Summer trip from India to the USA